tabreturn/tabreturn.github.io/_posts/2017-07-06-an_introduction_to_vectors_using_unity--part_2.md

   ...
 {% endhighlight %}

 Save and test.
-You will notice that Nyan Cat accelerates more gradually -- but you can also adjust the *Mass* using the Inspector to see how different values affect the simulation.
+You will notice that Nyan Cat accelerates more gradually.
+You can also adjust the *Mass* using the Inspector to see how different values affect the simulation.

 ## Friction

 The only way to slow Nyan Cat's heading in a given direction is to apply an opposite force using the arrow keys.
 Friction behaves in exactly the same way.
-Well, technically speaking, not *exactly*, but this tutorial is about vectors not precise physics.
+Well, technically speaking, not *exactly*, but this tutorial is about vectors rather than accurate physics.

 The `velocity` variable represents Nyan Cat's current speed and heading, so calculating an inverse velocity is simple enough.
 Like finding the inverse of any scalar value, this is a multiply by `-1` calculation: